Home / Sustainability at Tufts / Institutional Environmental Initiatives / Carbon Neutrality Planning at Tufts

 President Monaco committed Tufts to achieving carbon neutrality on the Medford/Somerville campus as soon as possible, but no later than 2050.
 This transformation will be complex and includes technology choices, capital investment decisions, and consideration of operational continuity and community learning.

-The planning process to achieve carbon neutrality on the Tufts University Medford/Somerville campus is quite challenging.
-To reach this goal, Tufts has hired a carbon neutrality consultant, the Ramboll Group, to help coordinate the planning process.
-This involves and encourages the engagement of students, faculty, and staff to ensure the consideration of a wide array of perspectives.
+Tufts will need to source renewable electricity to offset the emissions within the New England grid.
 We greatly value the input of community members and welcome comments, questions, and concerns as our campus continues to move in the direction of carbon neutrality.
 The Tufts Office of Sustainability is looking forward to supporting this crucial work and is excited to help maintain this campus-wide commitment.

 For more information, please contact: email@example.com

 The Operations Division created the energy and water data dashboard below which compiles data across all four Tufts campuses.
 Play around with the interactive dashboard to discover common greenhouse gas emitters at Tufts and how emissions levels have changed over the years.
 Scroll to the bottom right hand corner to expand the dashboard.